jasmina-dzurlic/Kassemble/README.md

 # Project: Kassemble

 ### Description of project goal:
-My program will assemble reference-free genome wides associations (GWAS) with a k-mer based approach.
+My program will assemble reference-free genome wides associations (GWAS) with a k-mer based approach.\
 For the class project, I will build the `kassemble` module that will assemble unique k-mers into denovo contigs in order to map the location of genetic variants detected.

 Kmerkit is a general toolkit for performing reference-free genome-wide association analyses from kmers.
-It uses KMC to count and filter kmers, and has options to perform associations using gemma.
-The preferred way to run analyses in kmerkit is to use the API interactively in a jupyter notebook.
-This allows access to statistics, plotting summaries, and encourages users to create reproducible documentation of their workflow.

 #### Installation with conda (coming soon)
 ```bash